OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 The Terraform apply and destroy steps, in conjunction with the Octopus Terraform provider, gives us the tooling we need to create the meta-steps to implement short lived feature branches in Octopus.
 Thanks to the idempotent nature of Terraform, we have a robust set of steps that reliably manage our ephemeral Azure and Octopus resources.

-With some custom scripting to synchronize Octopus with Git branches, and scheduled triggers or direct triggers from a hosted platform like GitHub, we can ensure Octopus reflects the feature branches being developed in our code base.
+With some custom scripting to synchronize Octopus with Git branches and scheduled triggers or direct triggers from a hosted platform like GitHub, we can ensure Octopus reflects the feature branches being developed in our codebase.

 ## Register for the webinar

 On the 19th, 20th, and 24th of May, we're running the webinar: Accelerating Azure DevOps Pipelines and Azure PaaS with Octopus Deploy.

-Join Derek Campbell, Senior Solutions Architect at Octopus Deploy, and Gregor Suttie, an Azure MVP, and Azure Architect at Intercept, to learn how Azure DevOps, Azure, and Octopus are an excellent fit for your CI/CD pipelines and Platform-as-a-Service applications.
+Join Derek Campbell, Senior Solutions Architect at Octopus Deploy, and Gregor Suttie, an Azure MVP and Azure Architect at Intercept, to learn how Azure DevOps, Azure, and Octopus are an excellent fit for your CI/CD pipelines and Platform-as-a-Service applications.

 - US - Thursday May 20th, 12pm PT / 3pm ET: [Register now](https://octopus.zoom.us/webinar/register/4716183971335/WN_V60nspCkQSeZv4gPYC_hQg)